AlgebraGeometryStatisticsPrecalculusCalculusDifferential EquationsLinear AlgebraBiologyChemistryPhysicsNeuroscienceProgramming

-Badr is a newly minted Assistant Professor of Neurophysics at Fordham University.
+Badr is a neurophysicist in the Neuroscience Department at the University of Pittsburgh.
 While that may sound like he spends his days uncovering the hidden thoughts of electrons, it actually means that he uses mathematical theories from physics to understand how our brain works.
 Badr's interest in neuroscience followed a non-linear track: as an undergraduate at Yale, he majored in physics and mathematics, but a lecture on the neuroscience of perception sparked his interest even as he continued his studies of particle physics and cosmology.
 It wasn't until meeting Professor Mike DeWeese, his future graduate advisor at UC Berkeley, that Badr was finally convinced to set aside the dark matter of the universe for the dark matter between our ears.